 (d) use best endeavours to cooperate with the Company to such extent as the Company may reasonably require to perform its obligations under the Agreement.

 (b) The Company assigns all right, title and interest in the copyright in the Customer Website Design to the Customer.

 The Customer and the Company agree that subject to their confidentiality obligations under the Agreement, Customer and Company will be free to use their general knowledge, skills and experience, and any ideas, concepts, know-how, metadata, methodologies and techniques related to the scope of the Services, for any purpose.

 The Company unconditionally and irrevocably consents (and will procure such consents from its employees, agents and subcontractors) to any act or omission that would otherwise infringe any Moral Rights in (or in connection with) the Customer Website Design, whether occurring before or after the consent is given for the benefit of Customer.

 Unless otherwise agreed by the Company in writing, the price for the Services will be the price set out in the Company’s quotation, if one was given in relation to those Services and if not, according to the Company’s schedule of rates as at the date of delivery or deemed delivery.

-On each anniversary of the Commencement Date of this Agreement, the Company may advise the Customer that it will increase the price for the following 12 month period by up to five percent over the then current prices and the Customer must pay those increased rates as if the definition of rates incorporated such price increase.
+On each anniversary of the Commencement Date of this Agreement, the Company may advise the Customer that it will increase the price for the following 12 month period by up to fifteen percent over the then current prices and the Customer must pay those increased rates as if the definition of rates incorporated such price increase.